 04/2009 — 12/2013

 I was the creator, operator, and sole investor of a 24-room hotel in Williamsburg, Brooklyn, featuring an elevator, wraparound roof deck, automated electronic entertainment devices, and vintage art and decor.
-I created the concept, structure, interiors, lighting, signage, and collateral for the hotel from start to finish, as well as managing reservations 7 days/week.
+I created the concept, structure, interiors, lighting, signage, and collateral for the hotel from start to finish, as well as managing reservations seven days per week.
 In addition, I wrote all sales copy, describing each room and the hotel's unique features.
 This copy was used in advertisements on multiple websites and networks to drive reservations and promote the hotel.
 The hotel was 90+% occupied year-round, with hundreds of guests originating from more than 36 countries.
-Although virtually unadvertised, the hotel turned away business, and although now defunct, it continues to receive reservation requests and repeat stay inquiries.
+Although the marketing budget was miniscule by industry standards, the hotel turned away business, and although now defunct, the property continues to receive reservation requests and repeat stay inquiries.
 Photos of the hotel can be seen at: www.is.gd/CRYM5c.

 President E-Business |

 02/2001 — 03/2003